Red Book

 • You start or stop work.

 When you report changes in your work activity, we will give you a receipt to verify that you have properly fulfilled your obligation to report.
-Save this receipt, along with your paystubs so that we can verify your monthly earnings, and any deductions from allowable earnings.
+Save this receipt, along with your paystubs so that we can verify your monthly earnings, and any allowable deductions from earnings.

 When Will We Review Your Disability?